hupili/python-for-data-and-media-communication-gitbook/notes-week-11.md

 from dateutil.parser import parse parse("2月15日 10:36:28")
 ```
 This line will raise a `ValueError`:

 ```bash
 ValueError: ('Unknown string format:', '2月15日 10:36:28')
 ```
-If we are going to parse `parse("2月15日 10:36:28")`, we need to convert it into a format without Chinese characters.
+- If we are going to parse `parse("2月15日 10:36:28")`, we need to convert it into a format without Chinese characters.
 Try to use `str.replace()` before parsing.

-The *dateutil* module provides powerful extensions to the standard *datetime* module.
+Generally, the *dateutil* module provides powerful extensions to the standard *datetime* module.
 You can check more parse examples [here](https://dateutil.readthedocs.io/en/stable/examples.html#parse-examples)

 ### Convert from datetime to utctimstamp and vice versa